General info:

 IWW History

-Doug Roberts stepped in in late '89.
+1989-1992: Doug Roberts stepped in late '89.
 The name of the list was changed to "Writers List," and it began to move away from strictly science fiction.
 In 1990, Doug added the Novels list.
 The machine that hosted this list was called "studguppy"--thus the informal appellation Studguppies (referring to list members).
-This was a very happy and productive time for the list.
+This was a very happy and productive time for us.

-In 1992, it was changed to the Internet Fiction Writers Workshop under the administration of Doug Helbling.
+1992-1993: In 1992, our name was changed to the Internet Fiction Writers Workshop under the administration of Doug Helbling.
 He remained in charge only one year when Christopher Mark Conn came on board.
 Conn was able to hook the list up with Listserv at Penn State.
 The existing lists were renamed to "Writing," the discussion list, and "Fiction," for submission of fiction of any length.

 The rest of this history is written by Lani Kraus (with a great deal of input from Rhéal Nadeau.)

-In 1993, Rhéal Nadeau became the Workshop owner.
-The name was changed to Internet Writers Workshop.
+Rhéal Nadeau became the Workshop owner, and changed our name to Internet Writers Workshop.
 The workshop expanded dramatically, and new policies were implemented.
 For the first time, the list had a minimum participation requirement, which was very controversial at first.
 By the end of 1993, Rhéal added three new lists: NFiction, Poetry-W, and Novels-L. The fiction list was now designated for short fiction only.

 In 1993, other policies were developed.
 Well, since Rhéal ran the thing by himself, he could develop any policy he wanted.
 But, being the good guy he is, he wrote the "Guidelines for Prospective Members" and the workshop FAQ, then proceeded to administer the list fairly and evenhandedly.